Lvlad27/Data-Structures-Algorithms/src/tech/nx/index.md

 Configurations allow you to define different sets of options for your targets.
 A common use case is to have different configurations for development and production builds.

 - **development**: Usually the default configuration for local development.
 It’s optimized for speed and debugging.
-- **production**: Optimized for performance, typically with features like minification, dead code elimination, and source maps turned off.
+- **production**: Optimized for performance, typically with features like minification, dead code elimination, and source maps turned off.'

+## Used commands

+`nx init` - Adds Nx to any type of workspace.
+It installs nx, creates an nx.json configuration file and optionally sets up remote caching.
+For more info, check https://nx.dev/recipes/adopting-nx.

+`nx generate @nx/react:app apps/myapp` - generate a new React application `nx generate @nx/react:library libs/mylibrary` - generate a new React library application

+`nx generate @nx/node:app apps/myapp` - generate a new Node application `nx generate @nx/node:library libs/mylibrary` - generate a new Node library application `nx g @nx/express:app apps/my-express-api` - generate a new Express app `nx serve my-express-api` - serve the Express api